wids-eria/ADAGE/doc/data_query.md

 #ADAGE Client Data Queries

-These queries have been set up to be useful from a client to retrieve data stored by the game.
-You will need to be querying from an authenticated client with a valid and authenticated account.
+These queries have been set up to be useful from a client to retrieve data stored by that game.
+Requests must come from an authenticated client with a valid and authenticated account.

 ##GET /data/get_events.json